 - Share Life Story:

-- Consider that its purpose to provide sufficient information for those reading it may readily identify you.
+- Consider that its purpose is to provide sufficient information so that those reading it may readily identify you.

 - You also may include information related to your career, work history, service clubs, hobbies etc.